Learning-Driven Exploration for Reinforcement Learning: Experiments

-We compare EBE with \textit{pseudo-count} based exploration algorithm \cite{intrinsic_motivation_and_count_based} and \textit{\#Exploration} \cite{hash_exploration}.
-Please see Appendix B for implementation details of these baselines.
-Figure \ref{fig:count_linear_env_and_snd}(b) shows the results for VizDoom game Seek and Destroy.
+We compare EBE with \textit{pseudo-count} based exploration algorithm\cite{intrinsic_motivation_and_count_based} and \textit{\#Exploration}\cite{hash_exploration}.
+See Appendix \ref{appendix-count-based} for implementation details of these baselines.
+Figure \ref{fig:count_linear_env_and_snd_dtc_and_dtl_count_results}(b) shows the results for VizDoom game Seek and Destroy.
 EBE and \#Exploration are able to learn solving the task with EBE learning much earlier while pseudo-count algorithm failed to solve the task.
-Similarly, Figure \ref{fig:dtc_and_dtl_count_results}(a) and Figure \ref{fig:dtc_and_dtl_count_results}(b) show comparison results for defend the center and defend the line, respectively.
-For both games defend the center and defend the line, EBE depicts efficient exploration by learning to solve the tasks with higher rewards much earlier than the baselines.
-However, \#Exploration strategy settles at much lower score for both the games.
-Table \ref{tab:wall_time} provides the wall time averaged across all runs for the considered exploration strategies for DTC and DTL. $\epsilon$-greedy is the most efficient in terms of wall time, followed by EBE.
-The exceptionally higher wall time required for \#Exploration strategy can be explained by the online training of the autoencoder used for generating the hash codes.
+Similarly, Figure \ref{fig:count_linear_env_and_snd_dtc_and_dtl_count_results}(c) and Figure \ref{fig:count_linear_env_and_snd_dtc_and_dtl_count_results}(d) show comparison results for DTC and DTL, respectively.
+For both games DTC and DTL, EBE depicts efficient exploration by learning to solve the tasks with higher rewards much earlier than the baselines.
+However, \#Exploration strategy settles at a much lower score for both the games.
+The following table provides the wall time (in hours) averaged across five runs for DTL and DTC.

-In conclusion, the proposed entropy-based exploration (EBE) method is able to achieve remarkable performance on tabular as well as on high-dimensional environments including various VizDoom games and a simpler breakout game.
-EBE is also efficient in terms of wall time and performs comparable to $\epsilon$-greedy exploration.
+$\epsilon$-greedy exploration is the most efficient in terms of wall time, followed by EBE. \#Exploration incurs needs training time due to online training of autoencoder used for hash codes \cite{hash_exploration} as well.